 Panel - Genres of Care in the Contemporary

-Chair: Alexandra Kingston-Reese (University of York)
+Chair: Mary Fairclough (University of York)

 Jennifer Cooke (Loughborough University), ‘Detecting Dirt and Reimagining Cleaning in Contemporary Literature and Post-Work Theory’